Higher regularizations for zeros of cuspidal automorphic L-functions of GL_d: Abstract

 \section{Abstract}

-We establish ``higher depth'' analogues of regularized determinants due to Milnor for the zeros of Hecke $L$-functions.
-This is an extension of the result of Deninger about the regularized determinant for the zeros of the Riemann zeta function.
+We establish ``higher depth'' analogues of regularized determinants due to Milnor for zeros of cuspidal automorphic $L$-functions of $\GL_d$ over a general number field.
+This is a generalization of the result of Deninger about the regularized determinant for zeros of the Riemann zeta function.